opulo-inc/lumenpnp/DESIGN_DECISIONS.md

 ## Axis of Motion

-There are five axis of motion in a stock LumenPnP:
+There are five axes of motion in a stock LumenPnP:

 - The X linear axis is driven by a NEMA 17 stepper motor that pulls the X gantry along an MGN12H linear rail using a GT2 timing belt.
 - The Y linear axis is similar, but uses two two NEMA 17 stepper motors and two MGN12H linear rails.
 These motors are driven by the same stepper driver.